technicalpickles/jeweler/README.markdown

         s.homepage = "http://github.com/technicalpickles/the-perfect-gem"
         s.description = "TODO"
         s.authors = ["Josh Nichols"]
-        s.rubyforge_project = 'zomg'
+        s.rubyforge_project = 'the-perfect-gem' # This line would be new
       end
     rescue LoadError
       puts "Jeweler not available.
 Install it with: sudo gem install technicalpickles-jeweler -s http://gems.github.com" end

+    # These are new tasks
+    begin
+      require 'rake/contrib/sshpublisher'
+      namespace :rubyforge do

+        desc "Release gem and RDoc documentation to RubyForge" task :release => ["rubyforge:release:gem", "rubyforge:release:docs"]

+        namespace :release do
+          desc "Publish RDoc to RubyForge."
+          task :docs => [:rdoc] do
+            config = YAML.load(
+                File.read(File.expand_path('~/.rubyforge/user-config.yml'))
+            )

+            host = "#{config['username']}@rubyforge.org"
+            remote_dir = "/var/www/gforge-projects/the-perfect-gem/"
+            local_dir = 'rdoc'

+            Rake::SshDirPublisher.new(host, remote_dir, local_dir).upload
+          end
+        end
+      end
+    rescue LoadError
+      puts "Rake SshDirPublisher is unavailable or your rubyforge environment is not configured." end

 Now you must initially create a 'package' for your gem in your 'project':

     $ rake rubyforge:setup

 With all that setup out of the way, you can now release to RubyForge with impunity.
-This would release the current version of your gem:
+This would release the current version of your gem, and upload the rdoc as your project's webpage.

     $ rake rubyforge:release